ways/BlueDo/README.md

 # TODO

-* Stop device scanning when minimized
+* Keep two instances from running at the same time.
 * Easy "start on login"
-* Keep two instances from running at the same time.
 * Minimize to tray, instead of having both minimize and minimize to tray.
+* Show status in tray icon.
+* Stop device scanning when minimized
 * Change to dynamic widget layout instead of fixed.
+* Change preferences button to proper burger menu.
 * Figure out what freezes app sometimes.
 Only happends when run from codium.
 * Move media files to some other dir?
 * Unit tests